 If the system is accepting connections it will display a 220 ready for transmission message:

 2. Enable the ‘Receive Email’ permission on shares for users

 As with Share and Public Links, Inbox uses a separate permission entry available on each share configured on the Foldr appliance labelled Receive Email.
 As such you can enable this feature en-masse for all users by granting ‘Receive Email‘ permission to the built-in Foldr Users group, or select individual users or security groups as required.

-Note that the ‘Share’ permission is also required.
+Note that the ‘Share with others’ permission is also required in the Sharing tab

 Foldr Settings >> Shares >> Share Name (Double Click) >> Permissions:

 Users that have been granted the Receive Email and Share permission will now see the Inbox tab in the Sharing dialog in the web interface.

 Routing Email from the Internet to the Foldr Appliance

 Domain MX record(s) need to be created so email sent to the correct host (Foldr)